clarenceb/puppetdb_spike/README.md

 * Get HTTPS API working for remote API requests
 * Play around with the API endpoints

-Note:

-* You maybe have to run `sudo ./papply.sh` two or three times due to the way the puppetdb module works - you will see some connection errors (it is eventually consistent though).

 Puppet Modules used:
 --------------------